Product Development with Aiava

 “It’s a long story.
 It has to do with how we built the authentication system two years ago.”

 End of discussion.
 Fragmentation of knowledge leads to knowledge dictatorship.
 You can’t question those who know how things are connected.

 Aiava is a tool to model how your product works.
 A tool to visualize complex concepts, explore edge-cases that customers encounter, and pull back from the nitty-gritty details to see the big picture.
 How are your customers treated?
 How do you interact with third-party systems?
 How are your internal routines working?

-Aiava is a conceptual and visual language that bridges silos and enables every profession to talk fluently with one another.
+Aiava is a visual language that bridges silos and enables every profession to talk fluently with one another.
 We utilize techniques like storytelling and describing the world in terms of tasks to create order from a rather chaotic reality.

 Here are the basics: